acays/CSE-MonitoringSystem/README.md

     -note if entering a relative path there is no need to put a \ as the first character

--f file_name.txt - Saves the target file to file_name.txt on the client machine
+-of file_name.txt - Saves the target file to file_name.txt on the client machine

 -hs hostIP - Sets the server IP